Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 plt.title('Sampling distribution of the 10th percentile');

 We can see that something has gone wrong.
 All of the values in the sampling distribution are negative, even though no one in the sample reported a negative income.
-We can summarize the results like this.
+To see what happened, let’s look at the distribution of reported incomes again compared to the normal distribution with the same mean and standard deviation.

 from scipy.stats import norm